panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 **Note** LVM stands for Logical Volume Management.
 It is a system of managing logical volumes, or filesystems, that is much more advanced and flexible than the traditional method of partitioning a disk into one or more segments and formatting that partition with a filesystem.
 More details can be found on [Ubuntu's wiki page](https://wiki.ubuntu.com/Lvm).

 **Note** In case your disk is not large enough, we can allocate more disk space to a VM and expand the file system.
+Useing LVM has the implication on how we expand the file system.
+A detailed discussion will be deferred to a later section.

 ## 2. Create more nodes and connect as a cluster